w3c/wot-thing-description/planning/work-items/analysis/analysis-data-mapping-3-summary.md

 ```

 **What the example shows:**
-- The wire encoding is not a standard unit conversion, so `map` operations are required even though QUDT annotates the semantics.
+- The wire encoding is not a standard unit conversion, so `map` operations are required even though QUDT annotates the dimensionless semantics.
+- Register `1205` is read-only in the Lion EMS system data map, so the TD correctly declares only `readproperty` and has no `map:toWire` pipeline.
+- The `0.01` multiplier converts the hundredths wire representation to the application-level power factor, while the explicit rounding and clamping steps enforce the documented range.
 - Rounding and clamping are explicit ordered steps, not implicit in multiplication.
-- `map:toWire` makes the write path deterministic; there is no guessing of the inverse.
-- The factors `0.3921568627` (≈ 100/255) and `2.55` (≈ 255/100) are the exact inverse pair; together with `round` and `clamp` they guarantee a lossless round-trip within integer precision.

 ---